 Coaching is a business relationship.
 Money changes hands, and a result is expected.
 It’s usually a formula approach to self-improvement, with more predictable, consistent results.

 The growth of coaching as a profession has brought forth some less than ethical “coaches”— experts in taking your money and not delivering.
-The stories I’ve heard from unsuspecting individuals who’ve been fleeced makes my blood boil.
+The stories I’ve heard from unsuspecting individuals who’ve been fleeced make my blood boil.
 Doing your due diligence before deciding to engage a coach is essential.

 A coach is a person to call if you need a performance boost, short-term results or some tough love.

 A mentor is more of a life guide, with a genuine interest in each person they choose to mentor as there is often no financial exchange taking place.
-There are definite benefits for both parties, generally personal satisfaction and at the pay it forward level of making the world a better place.
+There are definite benefits for both parties, generally personal satisfaction and the pay-it-forward level of making the world better.

 In my opinion, you can be a coach without caring (although good coaches always care!), but you can never be a mentor unless you do care.

 In addition, the results of mentoring are less consistent than when working with a dedicated coach.
 That said, mentoring relationships tend to be more fulfilling and often turn into lasting friendships.

 I am not a coach.
 I’m a business strategist and a mentor that get results.
 My speciality is helping you with strategic planning.
 This gives you crystal clear clarity to achieving your goals.

-What are you experiences of working with mentors and coaches?
+What are your experiences of working with mentors and coaches?

-NOTE: post originally published in 2015 and updated 3 February 2021
+NOTE: post was originally published in 2015 and updated on 3 February 2021